Sydney Swans: A VFL club for Sydney

 The VFL had been actively seeking an audience in Sydney since its first exhibition match in 1903 drew 20,000 people.
-For more than three quarters of a century, it had strategically scheduled matches in Sydney and through the Australian National Football Council - had allocated a significant share of its marketing budget to developing the code in Sydney, showcasing interstate tournaments and encouraging its clubs to play against the state representative side.
+For more than three quarters of a century, it had strategically scheduled matches in Sydney and through the Australian National Football Council – had allocated a significant share of its marketing budget to developing the code in Sydney, showcasing interstate tournaments and encouraging its clubs to play against the state representative side.
 At one point, it even attempted to negotiate a hybrid code with rugby league.
 However interest in the code in Sydney remained the poorest in the country (where it was behind three other football codes).
 In the late 1970s, however, with increasing professionalism of the sport there was an overall increase in national interest in the VFL competition.

-In 1979 the financially struggling Fitzroy Lions conducted a feasibility into the possibility of moving to North Sydney and a proposal was put forward, but was voted down by its board in 1980.
+In 1976, Melbourne journalist Jim Main began to break a story that a leading Melbourne businessman who had relocated to Sydney, Mannie Bongornio, had been meeting with Allen Aylett about luring a VFL club to Sydney.
+The idea began to gain traction and in 1977, Ron Barassi proposed the VFL setting up a club in Sydney, which he offered to coach believing that it would help spread the code in the state.
+Upon becoming league president, Aylett had the league investigated playing Sunday matches at the SCG.
 The VFL scheduled 2 premiership matches for the Sydney Cricket Ground in 1979.
 One of them, between the previous year's grand finalists North Melbourne and Hawthorn drew a record 31,395 to the gates.
+In 1979 the financially struggling Fitzroy Lions conducted a feasibility into the possibility of moving to North Sydney and a proposal was put forward, but was voted down by its board in 1980.
 To test the market further, the VFL scheduled 4 matches for the SCG in 1980 with an average attendance of 19,000.
 In April 1980, the VFL stated that its market study showed there was sufficient support for a Sydney team, finding that there was an increase in television ratings in Sydney and sustained attendance at matches and that it intended to have a team in Sydney, possibly as soon as 1982.
 A 1981 report by Graham Huggins concluded that there was an "untapped market in Sydney which represented an excellent opportunity for the league."
 The report claimed that 60,000 people in Sydney had stated that they would regularly support the new club and 90% of these supporters would watch VFL on television from Sydney and 80% of these supporters had not attended rugby and 92% believed that Australian rules could become popular in Sydney.